tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sun Aug 19 2007

-Tora Schowalter (a 64-year-old White poor college dropout) entered a church, ready to deliver a speech to religious people.
+Tora Schowalter (a 64-year-old white poor college dropout) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Tora Schowalter had extensive experience in preaching her views to theists.
 She was not afraid.
 As Tora Schowalter entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Tora Schowalter used scientific information to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Tora Schowalter argued that Alice was a personal, physical being that humans can relate to and communicate with.